AaronLeoCooper/angular-guidebook/src/assets/md/home.content.md

 Whilst every effort has been made by it's creator to ensure the information contained is up to date, easy to understand and above all _correct_, please don't hesitate to reach out if you find any errors or inconsistencies.

+Have fun learning the latest version of Angular! :)